marcelpatrick/IsaacLab-Hello-World/README.md

 isaaclab.bat -p scripts\demos\h1_locomotion.py
 ```

-# 2- Run External Projects
+# 3- Run External Projects

-## Pre-Requisites
+## 3.1- Pre-Requisites
-Create an external project: https://github.com/marcelpatrick/create-a-new-external-isaaclab-project/blob/main/README.md
+Create an external project.
+If you haven't, check: https://github.com/marcelpatrick/create-a-new-external-isaaclab-project/blob/main/README.md

+.
 Navigate to: ``(env_isaaclab) C:\Users\[YOUR USER]\[YOUR PROJECT NAME]`` in this example: ``(env_isaaclab) C:\Users\[YOUR USER]\MyIsaacLabProject``

-## Running a Task Already in Your Project (Cartpole)
+## 3.2- Running a Task Already in Your Project (Cartpole)
-- When we create an external project using [Template Generator](https://github.com/marcelpatrick/create-a-new-external-isaaclab-project/blob/main/README.md), it is created with only one task: Cartpole
+- When we create an external project using [Template Generator](https://github.com/marcelpatrick/create-a-new-external-isaaclab-project/blob/main/README.md), it is created with one template simulation task: Cartpole
-- Here we will run the Cartpole task that already came with the project with its default training and reward function parameters.
+- Here we will run the Cartpole task with its default training and reward function parameters.
 - In Anaconda Prompt terminal, inside your env root folder, run the cartpole task `python MyIsaacLabProject/scripts/rsl_rl/train.py --task=Template-Myisaaclabproject-v0`